If you go to the dog park you’ll see a wide variety of human and dog interactions and parenting styles.

 The Helicopter Dog Parent

-People who showed the highest levels of dependence on their pets, also often express the greatest affection for them.
-Dogs require lifelong parenting, and they certainly get it from a helicopter parent.
+People who showed the highest levels of dependence on their pets also often express the greatest affection for them.
+Dogs require lifelong parenting, and they certainly get it from helicopter parents.

 If you’re a helicopter parent you probably buy only the best for your canine companion: no generic dog food (you may even cook for your dog), plus plenty of vitamins, supplements, and nutrition-based treats.

-Helicopter parents dress dogs for weather conditions, pulling out a warm sweater for a cold day.
+Helicopter parents dress dogs for weather conditions, pulling out warm sweaters for cold days.
 You might take a day off from work if your dog isn’t feeling well, or limit your own vacation time to avoid being away from your dog too long.

-You may even use a webcam or FaceTime to keep an eye on your pet when you’re away, or you may take videos and pictures to capture every moment of your life together.
+You may even use a webcam or pet monitor to keep an eye on your dog when you’re away, or you may take videos and pictures to capture every moment of your life together.